Code-Institute-Submissions/MurderMystery/README.md

 ## New Users

 - I am a new user who was searching online to find a free game to let me experience trying to solve a murder.
-- I am a new user who wanted to see if I was clever enough to solve a murder myself after watchingso many TV programmes on it.
+- I am a new user who wanted to see if I was clever enough to solve a murder myself after watching so many TV programmes on it.

 ## Returning User

-- I am a returning user who wasn't able to solve the murder first time around so I'm going to try again as I think there is bits ive missed.
+- I am a returning user who wasn't able to solve the murder first time around so I'm going to try again as I think there is bits Ive missed.

 ## Tablet User